Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix a typo in the title of Quest id 816, "preset" -> "present".
 - Make the Greater Tartaric Gem quest accept any Greater Tartaric Gem, not just any empty one.
 - Make the Runic Crafter quest not require completing the Runed Obsidian quest.
+- Make the Actually Additions Capacitor quest display the correct item as its icon.

 ## Texture Transformations: